Certified Medical Assistant (CMA) Certification

-Medical assistants, both clinical and administrative, perform a vital role in the administration and delivery of healthcare.
+Medical assistants, both clinical and administrative, perform a vital role in administering healthcare.
 These professionals assist doctors, nurses, and other staff members in clinical settings, allowing for the improved treatment and care of visiting patients.

-In general, medical assistants will be required to hold a high school diploma or a GED.
+Medical assistants are generally required to hold a high school diploma or a GED.
 And while it is not required, high school students who are considering this type of work, or most any type of medical or healthcare-oriented work, may wish to begin preparation early by taking as many relevant courses in science and math as possible, focusing particularly on biology, physics, chemistry, mathematics, and other life sciences.
-Performing well in these rigorous courses will provide a solid base level of knowledge upon graduation or attainment of a GED.
+Performing well in these rigorous courses will provide a solid base of knowledge upon graduation or attaining a GED.

-Furthermore, it may also prove beneficial to volunteer in a clinical setting whenever possible, and interact with those in this career or in other healthcare-related professions.
-This extracurricular experience will not only boost a resume, but will also provide the student of an idea of what to expect should he or she continue down a medical career path.
+Furthermore, it may also prove beneficial to volunteer in a clinical setting whenever possible and interact with those in this career or other healthcare-related professions.
+This extracurricular experience will boost a resume and give students an idea of what to expect should they continue down a medical career path.

 Post-High School CMA Certification Preparation